ProjectOpenSea/seaport/README.md

 You may then run tests with `forge test`, optionally specifying a level of verbosity (anywhere from one to five `v`'s, eg, `-vvv`)

-This will compile tests and contracts without `via-ir` enabled, which is must faster, but will not exactly match the deployed bytecode.
+This will compile tests and contracts without `via-ir` enabled, which is much faster, but will not exactly match the deployed bytecode.

 To run tests against the actual bytecode intended to be deployed on networks, you will need to pre-compile the contracts, and remove the `FOUNDRY_PROFILE` variable from your `.env` file. **Note** that informative error traces may not be available, and the Forge debugger will not show the accompanying source code.